-Everyone who distributes or sells plant protection products must have taken a course and received a course certificate.
-The course is run by the Country Administrative Board in accordance with a syllabus decided by the Swedish Chemicals Agency.
-The course is coordinated with the Swedish Board of Agriculture which provides training for users of plant protection products.
+Everyone who distributes or sells plant protection products must have taken a training and obtained a certificate for this purpose.
+The training is given by the Country Administrative Board in accordance with a syllabus decided by the Swedish Chemicals Agency.
+The training is coordinated with the Swedish Board of Agriculture's training for users of plant protection products.

-At the time of sale of a plant protection product, there must be at least one qualified person available who can give customers information about how the product is to be used, the potential hazards to health and the environment, and how the product must be handled in order to reduce the risks.
-This requirement does not necessarily imply that the person in question must be present at the time the product is sold.
-It may be sufficient for that person to be available over the phone.
+There must be at least one certified person available at the time of sale of a plant protection product.
+The person must be able to give customers information about how the product is to be used, the potential hazards to health and the environment, and how the product must be handled in order to reduce the risks.
+The person holding the certificate does not need to be present in person but may instead be available over the phone.

-This qualification requirement is stated in the EU Directive on the sustainable use of pesticides and has been incorporated into Swedish legislation.
-The regulations are stated in the Swedish Pesticides Ordinance and in the Swedish Chemicals Agency’s Pesticides Regulations.
+This training requirement is stated in the EU Directive on the sustainable use of pesticides and has been implemented into Swedish legislation, i.e. the Swedish Pesticides Ordinance and in the Swedish Chemicals Agency’s Pesticides Regulations.

 The course you need to take is a basic course on the outdoor use of plant protection products.

-If you have questions or would like more information, contact the County Administrative Board which is running the course you are interested in.
+If you have questions or would like more information, please contact the respective County Administrative Board running the course you are interested in.